Non-student Temporary Employment

 - Report to the Department where you will work.
 Bring with you your EAD and any other relevant passport/visa information you might have.

-- E-mail the foreign national tax specialist, if you are on a non-immigrant visa, to make an appointment to review your tax withholding.
+- E-mail University Payroll's foreign national tax section, if you are on a non-immigrant visa, to make an appointment to review your tax withholding.

 - Apply for a social security number through the Social Security Administration.
 (SSA)